-Apple’s music award is perfectly Apple
+Apple’s first music award is perfectly Apple

-This week, Apple announced its first ever Apple Music Awards in an unceremonious press release that listed all of the winners—including Billie Eilish, Lizzo, Lil Nas X and FINNEAS—chosen “through a process that reflects the service’s editorial perspective, combined with what customers around the world are loving most,” the company explained.
-The more interesting twist was the debut of the physical award itself: An aluminum plaque that it designed in-house and apparently takes months to produce.
+This week, Apple announced its first ever Apple Music Awards in an unceremonious press release that listed all of the winners—including Billie Eilish, Lizzo, Lil Nas X, and Finneas—chosen “through a process that reflects the service’s editorial perspective, combined with what customers around the world are loving most,” the company explained.
+The more interesting twist was the debut of the physical award itself: an aluminum plaque that it designed in-house and apparently takes months to produce.

 At first glance, the award looks lazy—an aluminum rectangle?
 Is Apple capable of designing anything but another freakin’ iPhone?
 But at second glance, it’s a perfectly self-aware sculpture that articulates its origins from Apple.
 Here’s the description from Apple’s site: